Ammugera/andrewmuriithi-applied-ai-system-project/README.md

 5. **Streamlit Dashboard** - the hero NL input at the top, result cards with score bars and confidence badges, expandable feature importance charts, and the Reliability tab.
 6. **Human-in-the-Loop** - the "How Gemini read you" panel lets the user see the parsed profile before trusting the results.
 If it looks wrong they can always switch to preset or custom.

-The full Mermaid-rendered diagram is at [assets/system_diagram.md](assets/system_diagram.md).
-The scoring pipeline diagram from the starter is still at [assets/flowchart.md](assets/flowchart.md).
+Supporting tables (components at a glance, every verification checkpoint with code references, and the responsible-AI design note) live in [assets/system_diagram.md](assets/system_diagram.md).
+The scoring pipeline diagram from the starter is at [assets/flowchart.md](assets/flowchart.md).

 ---